v8/v8.dev/src/docs/merge-patch.md

 ### Option 2: Using [gerrit](https://chromium-review.googlesource.com/)

 Note that this option only works if the patch applies cleanly on the release branch.
+This is the prefered way to merge a V8 patch to a chromium branch.
+[Follow this guide](https://docs.google.com/document/d/13JzmZBggRwJk36mM5tLFJNrqJxIXD9drqnd8-fJ4tXU/edit#) to do so

 1. Open the CL you want to back-merge.
 1. Select "Cherry pick" from the extended menu (three vertical dots in the upper right corner).